BCDA-APS/urRobot/README.md

 # urRobot EPICS Support Module
-This support modulues provides an EPICS interface to control a Universal Robots e-series robot arm.
-It works by creating a mapping between function calls in the [ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) library and EPICS PVs through asyn parameters.
+This support module provides an EPICS interface to control a Universal Robots e-series robot arm.
+It works by mapping function calls in the [ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) library to EPICS PVs through asyn parameters.

 ## Build Instructions